 Public Meetings.
 Public information meetings will be held at various Rapid City area locations to inform the public of the planning process and to solicit ideas, input and feedback.
-Public hearings and public information meetings will be held at locations accessible to and at times convenient to minority and disabled residents.
+Public hearings and public information meetings will be held at locations accessible to and at times convenient to minority residents and persons with disabilities.
 The intent of holding public informational meetings at diversified locations is to solicit broad public comments.